Priyesh1216/Priyesh1216/README.md

 ### Hi there 👋 I'm Priyesh Patel

-I'm a beginner Java developer from Canada who loves to learn new technologies and develop my software skills.
+I'm a beginner Java & C# developer from Montreal, Quebec.
+I love to learn new technologies and develop my software skills.

 - I'm currently a student at Concordia University in Montreal in the **Co-op Software Engineering Program (B.Eng)**